GSE vs. LMC: reshaping of radially biased stellar haloes by satellites: Conclusions

 \item \textbf{The LMC is predicted to introduce a quadrupole signature in the median angular momentum $L_z$ as a function of Galactic azimuth.} This is due to torquing of stellar orbits by tidal forces.
 This effect is apparent even at small radii, near the Sun.
 This may offer a new route to constraining the LMC's interaction with the Milky Way. \end{enumerate}

 In this work we have used only test particle simulations in which the Milky Way and LMC are represented by rigid potentials.
 In reality, the Milky Way's potential will deform in response to the infalling LMC, due to the orbits of dark matter particles being perturbed \citep[e.g.][]{lilleengen2023}.
 This may affect the strength or geometry of the HAC and VOD features seen in the simulations.
 Furthermore, a high-anisotropy dark matter halo is likely to respond in a similar way to the stellar halo.
 As a result, the tidal alignment effect studied in this paper may directly change the shape of the halo and thus the Milky Way's potential.
+It is possible that this could also affect the dynamical friction on the satellite, and thus the reconstruction of its past orbit.
 The response of high-$\beta$ dark matter haloes to satellite interactions therefore warrants further investigation.

 We have demonstrated the importance of considering realistic kinematics when modelling the dynamics of the stellar halo.
 The reshaping and tilting of high-anisotropy populations by the LMC should be corrected for in future equilibrium models of the halo.
 These phenomena also offer a promising route to constraining the properties of the Milky Way-LMC interaction, since they affect nearby stars with higher-quality distance and velocity measurements.
 Upcoming observations by Rubin-LSST and spectroscopic surveys such as WEAVE will be instrumental in constraining this next generation of models.